Who is the final villain of Peaky Blinders?

 Conclusion

-As fans eagerly await the return of Peaky Blinders, the question of who will be the final villain remains a topic of intense speculation.
-Whether it’s Oswald Mosley, Gina Gray, or another unexpected character, viewers can be sure that the ultimate showdown will be nothing short of thrilling.
-Only time will tell who will emerge as the greatest threat to the Shelby family’s empire.
+As fans eagerly await the final season of Peaky Blinders, the question of who will be the ultimate villain remains unanswered.
+Whether it’s Oswald Mosley, Gina Gray, or another unexpected character, viewers can be sure that the final showdown will be nothing short of thrilling.
+With its gripping storytelling and stellar performances, Peaky Blinders continues to captivate audiences worldwide.